BeroBrine/obsidian/Main Notes/DSA/Binary Trees/Traversals/postorder.md

 	- In this we first take two var curr and temp.
 		- when curr is not null. we push it's left child and curr becomes curr->left.
 		- if whenever curr becomes null. we look to stack.
-			- we assign temp as the right child of the top most stack
+			- we assign temp as the right child of the top most node in stack
 				- Now two conditions can occurr, if the temp is not null , curr is assigned as temp
 				- if temp is null. meaning there's no right child at the top of the stack too(remember we already checked for left child in the if statement where curr is being assigned) .
 					- Then what we do is pop the top element in the stack , assign it to temp , and then push it to vec(contains postorder traversal).